 Key Takeaways

-An inverse exchange-traded fund (ETF) is one that uses a variety of derivatives to profit from a drop in the value of a benchmark index that serves as its underpinning.
+An inverse exchange-traded fund (ETF) uses a variety of derivatives to profit from a drop in the value of a benchmark index that serves as its underpinning.

-The holding of various short positions, which entail borrowing assets and selling them in the hopes of repurchasing them at a reduced price, is comparable to investing in inverse ETFs.
+The holding of various short positions, which entails borrowing assets and selling them in the hopes of repurchasing them at a reduced price, is comparable to investing in inverse ETFs.

 Understanding Inverse ETFs